amine-amazou/NS.JS/README.md

 **Purpose**: Registers a callback to be executed when the network state changes to offline.

 **Parameters**: <br>
-callback: Function to execute when the network becomes offline. <br>
+_callback_: Function to execute when the network becomes offline. <br>
-onload: If true, executes onloadcallback immediately if the page is offline on load. <br>
+_onload_: If true, executes onloadcallback immediately if the page is offline on load. <br>
-onloadcallback: Function to execute if the page is offline when it loads. <br>
+_onloadcallback_: Function to execute if the page is offline when it loads (Only applicable to pages that support offline functionality). <br>

 ```javascript